 The unique convergence of several factors has made CrowdStrike a timely opportunity for today’s investors.
 Most notably, however, the latest tech selloff has made CrowdStrike’s incredibly high valuation much more palpable.
 With investors abandoning high-growth tech stocks in favor of value plays that can survive in an inflationary environment, the entire tech sector has been beaten down for the better part of 2022, and CrowdStrike is no exception.

 There’s no doubt about it: CrowdStrike is trading at an incredibly expensive valuation, but is common for the best stocks to buy in today’s market to demand a premium.
 CrowdStrike is the industry leader in a field that’s growing more important with each passing day.
-Our reliance on the internet has increased the need for cybersecurity, as evidenced by the latest transgressions taking place in Ukraine.
+Our reliance on the internet has increased the need for cybersecurity, as evidenced by the latest actions taking place in Ukraine.
 With tension mounting on a global scale, the threat of cyber attacks is more likely than ever.
 Cyberattacks have already hit businesses of every size in recent history, and growing tensions between global leaders suggest the need for cybersecurity will only grow in the next few decades.

 CrowdStrike’s unparalleled ability to protect sensitive data means its services will only grow more necessary as our dependence on technology increases.
 According to management, CrowdStrike’s market opportunity in 2022 will grow to $55 billion; however, that’s just the beginning.
 Estimates suggest CrowdStrike’s market opportunity could reach as high as $116 billion by 2025 because of the tailwinds currently being generated in the cybersecurity sector.